astrozyz/RobloxScriptingPortfolio/RobloxScripting.md

 # Background

-Heyo, I am MemezyDev, or Memezy!
+Heyo, I am astrozyz!
 I am a 15 year old programmer who lives in California (Timezone PST).
 I have been developing on the ROBLOX platform for almost 4 years at this point, however I have started to take it seriously (actually trying to learn, not screwing around, doing commissions) for 2 years at this point.
 My first few commissions were making GFX, and later I switched over to what I currently do, scripting.
 Over the years, I have coded a wide number of games, Ranging from Cafe and Hotel games, to Roleplay and Tycoon games.

 # Skillset